 Throughout the course there will be Examination practise and the Tutor will Review and analyse and tackle Problem areas with the Students.
 Examination Tips and how to approach papers effectively as well as time management are an integral part of the course and will be taught as well.
+The following topics will be covered:

+principle. thermistors.

-- Mechanics (1): Resolving and adding vectors, velocity and acceleration, projectile motion, F= ma, terminal velocity, moments, Archimedes' principle. - Mechanics (2): Work, energy, power, efficiency, Newton's laws, momentum, collisions, deformation of solids. - Electric circuits: Kirchhoff's laws, EMF, mean drift velocity, potential dividers, LDR, thermistors. - Waves and quantum physics: Refraction, polarisation, diffraction, interference, standing waves, Young double slit, diffraction grating, EM waves, photoelectric effect, line spectra, de Broglie wavelength
+• Waves and quantum physics: Refraction, polarisation, diffraction, interference, standing waves, Young double slit, diffraction grating, EM waves, photoelectric effect, line spectra, de Broglie wavelength

+Where appropriate, help will also be provided for practical skills assessed in a written examination.

+Physics AS OCR/A New Specification Boards: OCR/A H156

+• Mechanics (1): Resolving and adding vectors, velocity and acceleration, projectile motion, F= ma, terminal velocity, moments, Archimedes'

+• Mechanics (2): Work, energy, power, efficiency, Newton's laws, momentum, collisions, deformation of solids.

+• Electric circuits: Kirchhoff's laws, EMF, mean drift velocity, potential dividers, LDR,